huberfl/WunderWay/about-this-site/how-edit-wunderway.md

 2. Make the fix.
 3. Submit a pull request to the project owner.

+#### Excourse on the advantage of forking and pull requests
+The advantage of having a branch for each issue or improvement that you are working on is that you have a clearer separation between the areas you are working on.
+Imagine that you want to add a section to our [Quality Objectives](/about-this-site/quality-management-system/quality-objectives/) and in parallel refine the way, in which a [Daily Standup](/delivering-projects/daily-standup) is conducted.
+You commit both changes in on branch (or even your master branch) and create one pull request for them.
+The reviewer might conclude that your changes on the Daily are alright - but you still need an iteration on the Quality Objective's changes.
+This actually blocks your ideas on the Daily to be shared with others untils you have dealt with the reviewer's suggestions.
+It might even go further, if the reviewer dismisses your pull request.
+Now, you have a local master branch, which is out of sync with the HEAD of the WunderWay - and this will give you a hard to to undo.
+Unless you recreate the fork.

 #### Setup: Forking the WunderWay
 1. Login to your GitHub account
 2. Navigate to the [WunderWay - GitHub Repository](https://github.com/wunderkraut/WunderWay)